Experiential Explanations for Reinforcement Learning: Experiment 1: Evaluation Survey

-In this section, we show a preview of the evaluation survey.
-Figure \ref{fig:prediction-question} shows an example of a prediction task.
-Then after the participants submit their predictions, they see the correct answer as shown in Figure \ref{fig:correct-answer}.
-Afterward, they see one of the three explanation types, Experiential Explanation (Figure \ref{fig:ee}), Heatmap Explanation (Figure \ref{fig:he}), Q-value explanation (Figure \ref{fig:qe}), or they see no explanation at all.
+After each episode, participants fill out a brief text entry question explaining the rationale behind their choice.
+Then after the participants submit their predictions and reasoning, they see the correct answer as shown in Figure \ref{fig:correct-answer}.
+Afterward, they see one of the three types of explanations, Experiential Explanation (Figure \ref{fig:ee}), Heatmap Explanation (Figure \ref{fig:he}), Q-value explanation (Figure \ref{fig:qe}), or they see no explanation at all.
 Then they repeat this process two times.

-After the participants finish the prediction task, they proceed to the reflection survey, where they evaluate their experience with the shown explanations as in figure \ref{fig:ss}.
+After the participants finish the prediction task, they proceed to the second part of the study, a satisfaction survey, consisting of five-point Likert scale questions asking the user to rate understandability, satisfaction, amount of details, completeness, usefulness, precision, and trust for the explanations they saw.
+It also had an open-ended response question asking how the explanation helped or did not help them understand the agent.
+This survey is shown in figure \ref{fig:ss}.